Theory of orientation averaging in X-ray spectroscopies: understanding polarization dependence in a Cartesian tensor

 Here, $j$ and $k$ are the two indices of the symmetric E2 tensor $\mathbf{Q}$.
-The second term of the product in Eq.~\ref{eq:avgE1E2interf} is a Levi-Civita sum with two switchable indexes, so it must be zero.
+The second term of the product in Eq.~\ref{eq:avgE1E2interf} is a Levi-Civita sum with two switchable indexes, so it must be zero:

 This is consistent to the known result, namely that the E1E2 interference has no isotropic component and therefore does not contribute to the absorption cross section in powder samples \cite{Peacock_Natural_2001, Carra_Xray_2003}.